Noncommutative unfolding of hypersurface singularity

 The operads appearing in this notes have more than one \footnote{actually, two} color.
-Color operads were introduced in \cite{BV} back in 70-ies, but are much less in use than their colorless version.
+Colored operads were introduced in \cite{BV} back in 70-ies, but are much less in use than their colorless version.

-A color operad $\cO$ has a set of colors (denoted $[\cO]$) and a collection of operations $\cO(c,d)$ for any finite collection of colors $c:I\to[\cO]$ and another color $d\in[\cO]$.
+A colored operad $\cO$ has a set of colors (denoted $[\cO]$) and a collection of operations $\cO(c,d)$ for any finite collection of colors $c:I\to[\cO]$ and another color $d\in[\cO]$.
 There is an associative composition of operations, and unit elements in $\cO(\{c\},c)$ for all $c\in[\cO]$.

-The results of \cite{haha} about model category structure for operads and operad algebras in complexes extend easily to the color setup.
-In particular, for $k\supset\Q$ and for any color operad $\cO$ in complexes over $k$, the category $\Alg_\cO$ of $\cO$-algebras has a model structure with quasiisomorphisms as weak equivalences and componentwise surjections as fibrations.
-The category of color operads with a fixed collection of colors is itself the category of algebras over a certain color operad, therefore a model structure on operads in characteristic zero.
+The results of \cite{haha} about model category structure for operads and operad algebras in complexes extend easily to the colored setup.
+In particular, for $k\supset\Q$ and for any colored operad $\cO$ in complexes over $k$, the category $\Alg_\cO$ of $\cO$-algebras has a model structure with quasiisomorphisms as weak equivalences and componentwise surjections as fibrations.
+The category of colored operads with a fixed collection of colors is itself the category of algebras over a certain colored operad, therefore a model structure on operads in characteristic zero.

 A map $f:\cP\to\cQ$ of operads induces a forgetful functor $f^*:\Alg_\cQ\rTo\Alg_\cP$ and its left adjoint $f_!:\Alg_\cP\rTo\Alg_\cQ$.
 This is a Quillen pair; it is a Quillen equivalence if $f:\cP\to\cQ$ is a quasiisomorphism.